|

 i.

-The LSS CSS shall ensure that a Medical History and Disclosure
+The LSS CSS will ensure that a Medical History and Disclosure (C-242), a

-(C-242), a PTD-Death Settlement Acknowledgement and Waiver Full and Final
+PTD-Death Settlement Acknowledgement and Waiver Full and Final Settlement

-C-242 must be signed by both the IW/claimant and the IW/claimant’s attorney, if
+be signed by both the IW and their attorney, if they are represented.

-LSS CSS shall staff any questions regarding the extent of medical records
+LSS CSS will staff any questions regarding the extent of medical records

 required with the BWC settlement attorney.